 Commercial Bicycle Shop Building in Pawley’s Island, South Carolina

-When owners of Cyclopedia, a bicycle rental, repair and sales shop in Pawleys Island, South Carolina, outgrew their current shop, they had a long list of “must-haves” when envisioning a new building.
-With over 50 years’ experience in bicycle retailing, and just as many years’ experience racing and cycling around both the US and Europe, they knew exactly what they wanted.
+When owners of Cyclopedia, a bicycle rental, repair, and sales shop in Pawleys Island, South Carolina, outgrew their current shop, they had a long list of “must-haves” when envisioning a new building.
+With over 50 years of experience in bicycle retailing, and just as many years of experience racing and cycling around both the US and Europe, they knew exactly what they wanted.

 - Lots of open space

 - Plenty of natural light

 - A building large enough for a retail area, storage area, and a workshop

 - Easy entry access for customers with bikes and delivery vans

 - The ability to add more space (via mezzanine)

 - A visually impressive building

 They purchased a building from Sunward in early 2020 to accommodate all of these needs.

 When customers first walk into the store they often say “Wow!
 This is a big bike shop.
 I’ve never seen so many bicycles.”
 They are often impressed by the building.